On Air Now

 For her soundtrack to the 1996 screen version of Jane Austen's 'Emma' starring Gwyneth Paltrow, English composer Rachel Portman produced a whimsical but romantic score which won her an Academy Award in 1997.
 She was the first woman ever to win an Oscar for composing an original movie score.
 Jane Austen would have been proud.

-In the 1995 television adaptation of 'Pride and Prejudice', Jennifer Ehle as Elizabeth Bennet sang ‘Voi Che Sapete’ from Mozart’s 'The Marriage of Figaro'.
+In the 1995 television adaptation of 'Pride and Prejudice', Elizabeth Bennet sings ‘Voi Che Sapete’ from Mozart’s 'The Marriage of Figaro'… only it wasn't Jennifer Ehle singing, it was our very own Catherine Bott, presenter of Everything You Ever Wanted to Know About Classical Music and The Full Works Concert.

 Colin Firth as Mr Darcy after *that* lake scene with Elizabeth Bennet (played by Jennifer Ehle).
 Other classical pieces featured in the 1995 TV adaptation included Handel's Air con Variazioni from Suite No. 5 in E Major and 'Slumber, Dear Maid' from his opera, 'Xerxes', and the second movement from Clementi's Sonatina No.4.
 Picture: Rex